yaranhakan/PPG-Signal-Analysis/README.txt

 Author: Omer Hakan Yaran
-New Jersey Institute of Technology, 2021
+New Jersey Institute of Technology
 Advisor: Moshe Kam

+Academic year of 2021 - 2022

 =============================================================================================================